-- 2.9 Terms of Office of the Chairman and other Directors The regulations setting out the period of tenure of office of the chairman and other directors and for the termination or suspension of office of the chair and other directors are contained in the Constitution of the Trust. - 2.10 Appointment of Deputy Chairman Subject to SO 2.11 below, the Council of Governors will appoint one of the non-executive directors to be deputy chair, for such period, not exceeding the remainder of his or her term as a director, as they may specify on appointing him or her. - 2.11 Any director so appointed may at any time resign from the office of deputy chair by giving notice in writing to the chair.
-The Council of Governors may thereupon appoint another non-executive director as deputy chair in accordance with the provisions of Standing Order 2.10 - 2.12 Powers of Deputy Chairman Where the chair of the Trust has died or has ceased to hold office, or where he or she has been unable to perform his or her duties as chair owing to illness or any other cause, the deputy chairman shall act as chair until a new chair is appointed or the existing chair resumes his or her duties, as the case may be; and references to the chairman in these Standing Orders shall, so long as there is no chairman able to perform his or her duties, be taken to include references to the deputy chairman. - 2.13 Appointment and Powers of Senior Independent Director Subject to SO 2.14 below, the chairman (in consultation with the non-executive directors and the Council of Governors) may appoint any director, who is also a non-executive director, to be the senior independent director, for such period, not exceeding the remainder of his or her term as a director, as they may specify on appointing him or her.
-The senior independent director shall perform the role set out in the Trust's "Senior Independent Director Job Description", as amended from time to time by resolution of the Board. - 2.14 Any director so appointed may at any time resign from the office of senior independent director by giving notice in writing to the chairman.
-The chairman (in consultation with the non-executive directors and the Council of Governors) may thereupon appoint another member of the Board as senior independent director in accordance with the provisions of Standing Order 2.13. - 2.15 The role of the deputy chairman will include deputising for the chairman during absences.
-The senior independent director will act as a conduit for concerns to be raised by Governors if the usual mechanisms of contact and discussion have been exhausted, and making arrangements for the annual evaluation of the performance of the chairman.
+- 2.9 Terms of office of the chair and other directors The regulations setting out the period of tenure of office of the chair and other directors and for the termination or suspension of office of the chair and other directors are contained in the Constitution of the Trust. - 2.10 Appointment of deputy chair Subject to SO 2.11 below, the Council of Governors will appoint one of the non-executive directors to be deputy chair, for such period, not exceeding the remainder of their term as they may specify on appointing then. - 2.11 Any non-executive director so appointed may at any time resign from the office of deputy chair by giving notice in writing to the chair.
+The Council of Governors may thereupon appoint another non-executive director as deputy chair in accordance with the provisions of Standing Order 2.10 - 2.12 Powers of deputy chair Where the chair of the Trust has died or has ceased to hold office, or where they have been unable to perform their duties as chair owing to illness or any other cause, the deputy chair shall act as chair until a new chair is appointed or the existing chair resumes their duties, as the case may be; and references to the chair in these Standing Orders shall, so long as there is no chair able to perform their duties, be taken to include references to the deputy chair. - 2.13 Appointment and powers of the senior independent director Subject to SO 2.14 below, the chair (in consultation with the non-executive directors and the Council of Governors) may appoint any director, who is also a non-executive director, to be the senior independent director, for such period, not exceeding the remainder of their term as a non-executive director, as they may specify on appointing them.
+The senior independent director shall perform the role set out in the Trust's "Senior Independent Director Job Description", as amended from time to time by resolution of the Board. - 2.14 Any non-executive director so appointed may at any time resign from the office of senior independent director by giving notice in writing to the chair.
+The chair (in consultation with the non-executive directors and the Council of Governors) may thereupon appoint another member of the Board as senior independent director in accordance with the provisions of Standing Order 2.13. - 2.15 The role of the deputy chair will include deputising for the chair during absences and other duties as contained within the deputy chair job description that may be reviewed from time to time.
+The senior independent director will act as a conduit for concerns to be raised by Governors if the usual mechanisms of contact and discussion have been exhausted and making arrangements for the annual evaluation of the performance of the chair.
 The process to achieve this evaluation and its outcome will be agreed with and reported to the Council of Governors.

-2.16 If the senior independent director is also the deputy chairman and he or she is acting in the capacity of the chairman, another non-executive director will be identified by the Board of Directors as fulfilling the role of senior independent director on a temporary basis.
-Where there is a need for the deputy chairman to act in the capacity of chairman for an extended period, the Board of Directors will agree the appointment of a different senior independent director with the Council of Governors, until the deputy chairman is able to resume this role.
+2.16 If the senior independent director is also the deputy chair and they are acting in the capacity of the chair, another non-executive director will be identified by the Board of Directors as fulfilling the role of senior independent director on a temporary basis.
+Where there is a need for the deputy chair to act in the capacity of chair for an extended period, the Board of Directors will agree the appointment of a different senior independent director with the Council of Governors, until the deputy chair is able to resume this role.